Related Subjects:

 |Raynaud's Phenomenon

-Clues that may raise concern for secondary Raynaud's include age of onset greater than age 40, male gender, digital ulcerations, asymmetric attacks, ischemic signs proximal to the fingers and toes, and abnormal nail fold capillaroscopy.
+Clues that may raise concern for secondary Raynaud's include age of onset greater than age 40, male gender, digital ulcerations, asymmetric attacks, ischaemic signs proximal to the fingers and toes, and abnormal nail fold capillaroscopy.

 About